Alice Standish Allen: Career

 Commencing her professional career in 1936, Allen worked as a geological engineer for U. S. government in Washington, D.C., undertaking work at the U.S Geological Survey (USGS).
-She was a member of multiple institutions, including the USGS Military Geology Unit (MGU) where she was the one of the first affiliated members in 1942.
+She was a member of multiple institutions, including the USGS Military Geology Unit (MGU) where she was one of the first affiliated members in 1942.
 Her role at MGU contained analysis and creation of topographic products.
 These commodities were used by the American forces during World War I war and invoked critical and diplomatic planning.
 The topographic products depicted trafficability of vehicles, military dominance given the terrain, drafting of assault locations and establishing safe water sites for combat units.

 Following the war, Allen, along with much of the MGU, was transferred to the Engineering Geology Branch (EGB) where she served as the interim representative and spokesperson.
 The role of the EGB was to provide geological advice to federal agencies and any inquiring public offices.
 When the EGB moved the center of its operations to Denver, Colorado in 1946, Allen was appointed the Washington D.C. representative and her responsibilities were to correspond with inquiring agencies on a daily basis as well as to complete tasks as assigned by the Denver office.
 It was at EGB that she recognized that the geological concerns of many large American cities were being neglected.
 Under her direction, at least one experienced geologist established an office in all major American cities such as Los Angeles, San Francisco, and Seattle.
 Allen's program operated successfully for 20 years before it began to be neglected; by this time Allen had left the EGB.
 Eventually, the EGB was dissolved in 1978.

 After leaving EGB, Allen joined the Extraterrestrial Research Agency at the Office of the Chief of Engineers.
 She brought engineering geological sense to the United States Army's pre-NASA program to create a lunar-face geomorphologic map.
 Allen was recognized for her accomplishment in 1968 with a Superior Performance Commendation.
 Upon completion in 1971, the entirety of the Army's lunar geology program was transferred to NASA.

 For the latter part of her geological career, Allen worked with the United States Bureau of Mines where she studied the environmental impacts of mine subsidence.
 She put together a highly successful effort (the Mesabi Project) to locate, map, and characterize subsidence-impacted land.
 This project focused on former mine districts in Minnesota, north-eastern Pennsylvania, Iowa, and Missouri.
 Allen's work on this project earned her the Interior Department Meritorious Service Award.